furnishup/blueprint3d/README.md

 http://pshaw.github.io/blueprint3d/example/

-## Get Started
+## Developing and Running Locally

-To get started, run:
+To get started, clone the repository and ensure you npm installed, then run:

     npm update
     npm run-script build

-The latter command generates `build/blueprint3d.js` and also copies it to `example/js`
+The latter command generates `example/js/blueprint3d.js` from `src`.

+The easiest way to run locally is to run a local server from the `example` directory.
+There are plenty of options.
+One uses Python's built in webserver:

+    cd example

+    # Python 2.x
+    python -m SimpleHTTPServer

+    # Python 3.x
+    python -m http.server

-## TODO
+## Contribute!

 This project requires a lot more work.
 In general, it was rushed through various prototype stages, and never refactored as much as it probably should be.

-Here are some things that clearly need attention:

-- Better documentation
-- Test suite
-- Make it easier to build an example application (cleaner API, more inclusive base)
-- Better serialization format for saving/loading "designs"
-- Remove the dependency on jquery from the core source!
-- Clean up metadata for items to be less rigid
-- Figure out if this project is using any npm conventions correctly
-- Various bug fixes
+We need your help!

+Please contact us if you are interested in contributing.

-## /src Directory
+## Directory Structure

+### `src/` Directory

 The source directory contains the core of the project.
 Here is a description of the various sub-directories: